by Leon Pollock

 Athens, Pennsylvania, USA

 Our daughter Missy, 14, had agreed to babysit four young girls in our home while their parents went to do some shopping for groceries and other items.
-The four girls, ranging in age from two to six years old, are wonderful little kids and are a joy to have at our home.
-It was cold outside, around 0 degrees.
+The four girls, ranging in age from two to six years old, were wonderful little kids and a joy to have at our home.
+It was cold outside, around zero degrees.
 As the four children entered our home, we noticed immediately that one of them was not wearing a coat.
-We asked the mother where her coat was and the answer we received was a shock: she said that it was lost and she didn’t have another one for her to wear.
+We asked the mother where her coat was and the answer we received was a shock: she said it was lost, and she didn’t have another one for her to wear.

-After their mother had departed, the girls wanted to sit down and watch some cartoons.
-They removed their boots and coats and we discovered that one of the girls was not wearing any socks.
-Missy asked her where her socks were and she said that she didn’t have any.
+After their mother had departed, the girls removed their boots and coats, and we discovered that one of the girls was not wearing any socks.
+Missy asked her where her socks were, and she said she didn’t have any.
 After a short while, the girls wanted to go outside to play in the snow.
-Missy proceeded to bundle them up and found socks, coats, gloves and hats for all of them to wear, and they went outside to play in the snow.
+Missy proceeded to find socks, coats, gloves, and hats for all of them to wear, and they went outside.

-An hour later they all came inside to warm up.
+An hour later, they all came inside to warm up.
 Missy fed them some pizza and drinks.
 They literally gobbled the food down.
-The girls commented that they had not eaten since breakfast when they each had only a fruit roll-up.
+The girls commented that they had not eaten since breakfast, when they each had eaten only a fruit roll-up.
 We could then understand why they ate with such voracious appetites.

-Once she paid for the purchases and walked out of the store, she stopped and turned to me and had a tear in her eye.
+Once she paid for the purchases and walked out of the store, she stopped and turned to me with a tear in her eye.
 We embraced in the cold winter night for a long time.
-My daughter has done many things that I as a father have been very proud of, but none has ever moved me more than this moment.
-When we got back into the car, she asked me to drive her to the house of the four girls where we left the bag of items on the doorstep.
-Missy then knocked on the door and quickly departed back to the car before she was noticed.
-We drove home in silence, each of us with tears welled up in our eyes.
+My daughter has done many things that I have been very proud of, but none has ever moved me more than that moment.
+When we got back into the car, she asked me to drive her to the house of the four girls, where we left the bag of items on the doorstep.
+Missy knocked on the door and got back into the car before she was noticed.
+We drove home in silence, each of us with tears in our eyes.

 Available in The Best of HeroicStories, Volume 2.